cmgoold/abayestest/README.md

 ![](doc/a-minus-b.png)

-The `ABayes` class also contains a handy method to report the distribution of differences in the posteriors between conditions called
+The `ABayestest` class also contains a handy method to report the distribution of differences in the posteriors between conditions called